dueca/dueca/doc/simplesimulationb.md

 ~~~~

 With this set-up, the `DataReader` will try to find the very latest
-data from the channel.
+data from the channel, if you omit the
+dueca::MatchIntervalStartOrEarlier specifier, it will throw a
+dueca::NoDataAvailable exception when data for the requested time is
+not yet there.
+It might still throw the exception when there is not
+data yet for the entry.

-The new `doNotify` method looks very simple:
+The new `doNotify` method looks very simple, we just print the
+received event:

 ~~~~{.cxx}
 void MonitorTeams::doNotify(const TimeSpec& ts)